eddelbuettel/r2u/README.md

 other packages become available via `install.packages()` and `update.packages()`.
 Note that you may need to install it directly from source via `sudo Rscript -e 'install.packages("bspm")'` to ensure it integrates correctly with the packaging system.
+You should also install Python components used internally by [bspm](https://cloud.r-project.org/package=bspm) via the `sudo apt-get install python3-{dbus,gi,apt}` command.

 ### Pinning